coderbro0/open-gist/README.md

 ### 📁 Upload a Folder to a Gist

-- Run: `coderbro: Upload Folder to Gist`
+- Run: `GistPilot: Upload Folder to Gist`
 - Select a folder from your system
 - Enter the target Gist ID
 - All files will be uploaded using `...` to simulate folder paths